mp-se/pressuremon/README.md

 ## Installation

 You can use VisualStudio Code + Platform IO to handle the device flashing.

-An option could be to use this tool; https://github.com/marcelstoer/nodemcu-pyflasher

 ## Setup